tiborsaas/kickstart/README.md

-# kickstart
+# Kickstart templates

-Boilerplate templates for various types of projects
+Some bare minimal templates to help me get started with various projects.